Mastroke Blogs

 The 4 Ways to Add Custom Payment Methods on Shopify Plus

-Understanding these layers helps you decide whether you need configuration, integration, or engineered checkout control.
+On Shopify Plus, there are four distinct approaches to Shopify custom payment — each serving a different level of complexity.
+Understanding these levels helps you decide whether you need configuration, integration, or engineered checkout control.

-Method 1 — Manual Payment Methods (Operational Level)
+🧾 Method 1 — Manual Payment Methods (Operational Level)

 This is the most basic form of Shopify custom payment.

-Best suited for:
+🎯 Best suited for:

 • COD-heavy markets